gtuck/web3400-Course-Docs/projects/02/description.md

 # Create and update user profile page (Project 02)

-In this project, we will expand our user management system to include a user profile page where users can view and update their profile details.
-We will add a new field, `user_bio` to the `users` table to store additional information about the user.
-We will update the `register.php` page to include the new `user_bio` field.
+In this **self-guided** project, you will expand your user management system to include a user profile page where users can view and update their profile details.
+You will add a new field, `user_bio,` to the `users` table to store additional information about the user.
+You will update the `register.php` page to include the new `user_bio` field.

 ## Copy Project 01 to the Project 02 folder